-- 1. market arrangements that provide for consumer choice between a range of appropriate products, services, and associated prices that suit their needs and preferences - 2. the role of distribution networks in enabling the right products, services, and incentives for consumers, and the efficient cost and pricing outcomes that result - 3. the role of retailers and energy service providers in effectively packaging and pricing electricity products and services to match consumer preferences.
+- 1. market arrangements that provide for consumer choice between a range of appropriate pricing structures, products and services that suit their needs and preferences - 2. the role of distribution networks in enabling the right incentives, products and services for consumers, and the efficient cost and pricing outcomes that result - 3. the role of retailers and energy service providers in effectively packaging and pricing electricity products and services to match consumer preferences.

-The interface between these areas will be a key consideration for the Review.
+The interface and interaction between these areas will be key considerations for the Review.